 As a self-reflective founder myself, I spend a lot of time comparing and studying frameworks to find the best ways to understand and grow my business.

 In SaaS, frameworks are shortcuts to understanding, learning and self-growth.
-To help B2B entrepreneurs focus on the best SaaS frameworks, I compiled the 17 sales, customer development, growth and product management frameworks they should be using in 2019:
+To help B2B entrepreneurs focus on the best B2B SaaS frameworks, I compiled the 17 sales, customer development, growth and product management frameworks they need to use in 2019:

 1) The Build-Measure-Learn Loop